LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 Self-compassion is about giving ourselves the same understanding and kindness we would give a close friend.
 If we spoke to our friends the way we speak to ourselves, we would have no friends left.
 We are worthy of our own kindness more than anyone else in the world.
 When we know how to be kind to ourselves, then we begin to understand how to be kind to others.
 Being mindful and self-aware is an important part of self-compassion.

-\[Box\] Self-compassion is applying kindness and understanding to yourself.
+> Self-compassion is applying kindness and understanding to yourself.

 ### 3-15 What is mindfulness?

 Mindfulness is the same as self-awareness.
 Mindfulness means we become fully aware of what is happening in our body in the present moment.
 Most of the time, we don’t really notice our body until something goes wrong.
 We may not notice our hands until we hurt a finger and then we notice just how much that finger does.
 When we train in mindfulness, we try to notice the feelings in our body.
 This is an important part of feeling empathy.

-\[Box\] Mindfulness is being fully aware of what we are experience at that moment.
+> Mindfulness is being fully aware of what we are experience at that moment.

 ### 3-16 Why are humans not more mindful and self-aware?